Driving on Menorca

 While locals seem to constantly try parking in impossible places don't try it yourself - they have the claim that the tourists have taken up all the spaces -which is often true in Summer!

-Hire Cars
+Car Hire

 You should always have the hire documents with you while driving about including a current driving licence and your photo ID (passport) ( preferably as a photocopy ).
 Drivers normally must be at least 25 years of age and have held a full licence for at least 3 years for insurance to apply.
 Drivers between 21 and 24 can sometimes pay an excess - See individual hire firms policies.